chen-yy20/BIGOAL_SRT/soft/FSL paper reading note.md

   Supervised learning are methods of **classification and regression**, while unsupervised learning is about **clustering and dimensionality reduction**.
 AI doesn't know what the samples really are but they can recognize which class they belong to.
 Using K-neighbors to find the "core" of data or using PCA to find out the main information.

+  ### PU learning

+  Positive- Unlabeled learning 为只有正例和无监督样本的情况下进行二分类。

+  ### Attention is all you need

+  [paper](https://arxiv.org/pdf/1706.03762.pdf) of attention mechanism and the Transformer model.

+  ### Auto ML

+  **Auto ML **is a way to automize the feature engineering, model constructing and hyperparameter optimization.

+  > Instead of spending days on hyperparameter tuning, a data scientist could instead automate this process on multiple types of models concurrently, and then subsequently test which was most performant.

+  * **data preprocessing**

+  * **Feature engineering** is a way to choose the proper feature which can denote the data well.
+It generalize the feature from the original data and encode them.
+  * **model construction** find the proper model to learn
+  * **hyperparameter optimization** find a proper hyperparameter.

 ## Data